 And let’s just say Parks’ title as best new pastry chef is well deserved.
 Although I’m still somewhat tempted to try my hand at creating a gluten-free variation of Ina’s Outrageous Brownies, I’m pretty sure that as long as I have hazelnuts in the pantry, these brownies are officially my new go-to.

-I almost didn’t make these… I had a hard time coming to terms with the fact that I had to use a whopping three cups of sugar in the batter.
+I almost didn’t make these… I had a hard time coming to terms with the fact that I had to use three cups of sugar.
 But you know what?
 These brownies are so rich and amazing that I was totally satisfied with one.
-And instead of lasting only a couple of days per usual, these brownies lasted a whopping several weeks… even after giving a bunch away.
+Instead of lasting only a couple of days, these brownies lasted several weeks… even after giving a bunch away.
 I just froze individual portions and pulled out when life demanded a brownie.

 It’s absolute perfection plain, but if you’re feeling particularly gluttonous, or perhaps feeling like you should reward your restraint for just eating one, a scoop or two of ice cream with hot fudge is never a bad idea.

 Update: Stella has a blog!
 With lots of gluten-free recipes!!!
 Forget about the upcoming bathing suit season for a second and check out all the amazing stuff that she’s posted over on BraveTart…

 Double Chocolate Hazelnut and Brown Butter Brownies

 Preheat the oven to 325.
 Line a 9-by-13-inch baking pan with foil, pressing it into the corners and leaving overhang for easy removal later on.